-The Index may be considered during portfolio construction and is used for performance comparison and baseline WACI purposes.
+The Index may be considered during portfolio construction and is used for performance comparison and weighted average carbon intensity purposes.
 Fund securities may be components of the Index but are not expected to have similar weightings.
-The Investment Manager uses broad tolerance ranges when considering how industry and issuer weightings, as well as overall interest rate duration, differ from the Index, however this should not be expected to limit the Fund's ability to achieve long-term total returns in excess of the Index and/or performance that is materially different from the Index.
-The Index is designed to measure the credit market performance of the broader Euro-denominated credit market.
-The Index does not take into account the ESG and carbon characteristics disclosed in the Pre-contractual disclosure information related to this Fund.
+The Investment Manager uses broad tolerance ranges when considering how security weightings differ from the Index, however this should not be expected to limit the Fund's ability to achieve long-term total returns in excess of the Index and/or performance that is materially different from the Index.
+The Index is market capitalisation weighted and designed to measure the equity market performance of developed and emerging markets.
+The Index does not take into account the environmental and social characteristics referenced above.